-Rule 1.2 Definitions.
 For the purpose of Part 2615, Chapter 1 only, the following terms have the meanings indicated:

-- A. "Board" means the Mississippi State Board of Medical Licensure. - B. "Physician Assistant" means a person who meets the Board's criteria for licensure as a physician assistant and is licensed as a physician assistant by the Board. - C. "Supervising Physician" means a doctor of medicine or a doctor of osteopathic medicine who holds an unrestricted license from the Board, who is in the full-time practice of medicine, and who has been approved by the Board to supervise physician assistants. - D. "Supervise" or "Supervision" means overseeing and accepting responsibility for the medical services rendered by a physician assistant. - E. "Primary Office" means the usual practice location of a physician and being the same location reported by that physician to the Mississippi State Board of Medical Licensure and the United States Drug Enforcement Administration. - F. "NCCPA" means the National Commission on Certification of Physician Assistants. - G. "PANCE" means the Physician Assistant National Certifying Examination. - H. "ARC-PA" means the Accreditation Review Commission on Education for the Physician Assistant. - I. "Predecessor or Successor Agency" refers to the agency responsible for accreditation of educational programs for physician assistants that preceded ARC-PA or the agency responsible for accreditation of educational programs for physician assistants that succeeded ARC-PA.
+- A. "Board" means the Mississippi State Board of Medical Licensure. - B. "Physician Assistant" means a person who meets the Board's criteria for licensure as a physician assistant and is licensed as a physician assistant by the Board.

+- C. "Supervising Physician" means a doctor of medicine or a doctor of osteopathic medicine who holds an unrestricted license from the Board who practices within the state of Mississippi for a minimum of twenty (20) hours per week or eighty (80) hours per month (does not include telemedicine or chart review), whose practice or prescriptive authority is not limited as a result of voluntary surrender or legal/regulatory order, and who has been approved by the Board to supervise physician assistants.
+Exceptions to the in-state practice requirement may be granted by the Board, by and through the Executive Committee, in cases demonstrating good cause.
+Additionally, temporary permission may be granted by the Executive Director until the request can be heard before the Executive Committee. - D. "Supervise" or "Supervision" means overseeing and accepting responsibility for the medical services rendered by a physician assistant. - E. "Primary Office" means the usual practice location of a physician and being the same location reported by that physician to the Mississippi State Board of Medical Licensure and the United States Drug Enforcement Administration. - F. "NCCPA" means the National Commission on Certification of Physician Assistants. - G. "PANCE" means the Physician Assistant National Certifying Examination. - H. "ARC-PA" means the Accreditation Review Commission on Education for the Physician Assistant. - I. "Predecessor or Successor Agency" refers to the agency responsible for accreditation of educational programs for physician assistants that preceded ARC-PA or the agency responsible for accreditation of educational programs for physician assistants that succeeded ARC-PA. - J. "Primary Care" means specialty practice that is limited to, or defined as, Family Practice, General Internal Medicine, Mental Health, Women's Health, and/or General Pediatrics.

-Rule 1.3 Qualifications for Licensure.
+Rule 1.3 | Qualifications for Licensure

 - A. Applicants for physician assistant licensure must meet the following requirements: - 1.
-Satisfy the Board that he or she is at least twenty-one (21) years of age and of good moral character.

-- 2. Complete an application for license and submit same to the Board in the manner prescribed by the Board with a recent passport type photograph. - 3.
+Satisfy the Board that he or she is at least twenty-one (21) years of age and of good moral character. - 2.
+Complete an application for license and submit same to the Board in the manner prescribed by the Board with a recent passport type photograph. - 3.
 Pay the appropriate fee as determined by the Board. - 4.
 Present a certified copy of birth certificate or valid passport. - 5.
 Submit proof of legal change of name if applicable (notarized or certified copy of marriage license or other legal proceeding). - 6.
 Possess a master's degree in a health-related or science field. - 7.
 Successfully complete an educational program for physician assistants accredited by ARC-PA or its predecessor or successor agency. - 8.
-Pass the certification examination administered by the NCCPA and have current NCCPA certification. - 9.
-Provide information on registration or licensure in all other states where the applicant is or has been registered or licensed as a physician assistant. - 10.
+Pass the certification examination administered by the NCCPA and have current NCCPA certification.

+- 9. Provide information on registration or licensure in all other states where the applicant is or has been registered or licensed as a physician assistant. - 10.
 Submit fingerprints for state and national criminal history background checks. - 11.
 No basis or grounds exist for the denial of licensure as provided in Part 2615, Rule 1.15.